chef/chef-workstation/www/site/content/docs/tools-reference/chef-run.md

 +++
+linkTitle = "chef-run"
-title = "CLI Reference"
+title = "chef-run"
 [menu]
   [menu.docs]
-    parent = "Chef Workstation"
+    parent = "Tools Reference"
-    weight = "20"
+    weight = "400"
 +++

-Chef-run is a tool to execute ad-hoc tasks using Chef.
+`chef-run` is a tool to execute ad-hoc tasks on one or more target nodes using Chef.

 `chef-run <TARGET[S]> <RESOURCE> <RESOURCE_NAME> [PROPERTIES] [FLAGS]`